Effective mass theorems with Bloch modes crossings: Introduction

-It has been proved in~\cite{CFM1} and~\cite{CFM2} that, assuming that all the Bloch modes are simple, the weak limits of the time-averaged energy density is completely determined by the behavior of the initial data above the sets $\Lambda_n$ for $n\in\N$.
-We prove here that this result still holds when the singularities of $\varrho_n$ above the crossing sets $\Sigma_n$ are conical in the sense of Definition~\ref{def:con} below.
-For stating this definition, we introduce geometric objects associated with a submanifold~$X$ of $(\R^d)^*$: we consider its tangent spaces $T_\xi X$ and define the fibre of the normal bundle $NX$ of $X$ above $\xi\in X$ as the vector space $N_\xi X$ consisting of those $x\in(\R^d)^{**}=\R^d$ that annihilate $T_\xi X$
+Finally, our third set of hypothesis concerns the geometry of the crossing sets $\Sigma_n$.
+For stating this assumption, we introduce geometric objects associated with a submanifold~$X$ of $(\R^d)^*$: we consider its tangent spaces $T_\xi X$ and define the fibre of the normal bundle $NX$ of $X$ above $\xi\in X$ as the vector space~$N_\xi X$ consisting of those $\eta\in(\R^d)^{**}=\R^d$ that annihilate $T_\xi X$